 This sector is particularly important in Australia, which, isolated as it is from key international markets, must maintain efficient domestic supply chains if it is to compete on a global scale and insulate local suppliers from the impact of imported goods.

 The transport and logistics sector is geographically dispersed in a way that reflects the often immense distances between Australian importers, manufacturers, wholesalers, suppliers, businesses, and consumers.
-Road freight accounts for around 75% of the goods transported inside Australia, with logistics companies relying on a network of road and rail routes supported by various warehouses.
+Road freight accounts for around 75 per cent of the goods transported inside Australia, with logistics companies relying on a network of road and rail routes supported by various warehouses.

 Given the globalised nature of many supply chains, this is a sector in which many employees can expect to travel regularly and work unusual hours (especially when liaising with stakeholders in different time zones).